gliech/incus-ansible-role/README.md

-# [LXD Server Ansible Role][1]
+# [Incus Server Ansible Role][1]

 [![test & release][2]][3]

-This Ansible role installs LXD from the OS package manager and configures it using a preseed object.
+This Ansible role installs Incus from the OS package manager and configures it using a preseed object.

 ## Requirements